danbz/aesthetic-programming/source/6-Automatisms/Readme.md

 ## setup()

+[g: feel free to cut/add/change the text, seems a bit long /w]

 Following the concept of object abstraction before in making class blueprints and object instances, this chapter introduces the creation of rules and the study of automaton as a self-operating machine, which is widely known as an abstract machine or Turing machine.
 Mathematician and computer scientist Alan Turing who first described this kind of machines in his infamous article 'On Computable Numbers, with an Application to the Entscheidungsproblem' in 1936 [^Turing].
 He uses the term *universal computing machine* to theorize a model that describes how a machine "can be used to computate any computatable sequence" [^Turing1] and this could be understood as how a machine operates, following a predetermined sequence of instructions that process input and produce output results.

 Specifically, the Turing machine is capable for 6 types of fundamental operations (at that time there wasn't a thing called computer yet), including read, write, move left, move right, change state and halt/stop.
 Turing suggested these operations can be performed via running an endless tape (acts like the memory/storage in a modern computer) with instructions like what symbols to read, what symbols to write as well as how to move.
 These instructions are fundamental to the Turing machine. [^visualization]